CederGroupHub/AutoEMX/README.md

 ### 🧪 Supported Use Cases
 - Scanning Electron Microscopy (SEM) with Energy-Dispersive Spectroscopy (EDS)
-- Powders and rough samples, e.g. rough films, or pellets.
+- Powders and rough samples, e.g. rough films, or pellets, with automated segmentation.
-- Bulk, flat samples, navigated by defining a grid of points to probe
+- Bulk, flat samples, navigated by defining a grid of points to probe.
 - Manual navigation of any sample.

 ### ⚙️ Requirements